2026 WNBA draft: Lottery chances

-The Lottery chances are based on the combined record from 2024 and 2025 seasons.
-In the drawing, 14 balls numbered 1-14 will be placed in a lottery machine and mixed.
-Four balls will be drawn to determine a four-digit combination.
-The team assigned that four-ball combination will receive the No. 1 pick.
-The four balls will then be placed back into the machine and the process will be repeated to determine the second pick.
-Of the three teams not selected in the drawings, the team with the worst cumulative two-year record shall select third; the team with the next worst record will select fourth; and the remaining team shall select fifth.
+The lottery chances were based on the combined record from the 2024 and 2025 WNBA seasons.
+In the drawing, 14 balls numbered 1 to 14 were placed in a lottery machine and mixed.
+Four balls were drawn to determine a four-digit combination.
+The team assigned that four-ball combination received the No. 1 pick.
+The four balls were then be placed back into the machine and the process was repeated to determine the second pick.
+Of the three teams not selected in the drawings, the team with the worst cumulative two-year record was selected third; the team with the next worst record selected fourth; and the remaining team, fifth.

-A representative from the league’s independent accounting firm, Ernst & Young, will be in attendance to oversee the draft lottery process.
+A representative from the league's independent accounting firm, Ernst & Young, was in attendance to oversee the draft lottery process.

-Below are the number of chances for teams to land the top pick in WNBA Draft Lottery 2026.